Conversation history

-The conversation history tool provides an interface for browsing and analyzing actual production conversations between your agent and end users.
-You can use this to evaluate the functional performance of your agent or to debug issues.
+The conversation history tool provides an interface for browsing and analyzing actual production conversations between your agent and end-users.
+You can use this tool to evaluate the functional performance of your agent or to debug issues.

 Flow and page analysis lets you understand traffic and escalations through the flow graph of an agent.
-This lets agent builders analyze traffic flow (high and low traffic paths), discover issue hotspots (for example, to pinpoint high escalations), and drill down to the specific pages and intents causing issues.
-Flow and page analysis can be used along with conversation history filters, to provide maximum flexibility in studying a relevant subset of traffic.
+This analysis lets you analyze traffic flow, discover issue hotspots (for example, to pinpoint high escalations), and drill down to the specific pages and intents causing issues.
+You can use flow and page analysis along with conversation history filters to study a relevant subset of traffic.

 Limitations

-Loading the Flow analysis table and Flow analysis graph views can be slow for large agents.
-To improve load times, use an intent filter and a one-week date range.
+Loading the flow analysis table and flow analysis graph views can be slow for agents with large configurations.
+To improve load times, use an intent filter and a date range of one week.

-A maximum of 500 turns are logged for each conversation.
+The system logs a maximum of 500 turns for each conversation.

 Permissions required